christophergrant/digital-garden/content/_index.md

 I really like [Pradyun Gedam](https://pradyunsg.me/blog) content about Python, development, accessibility, and their general philosophy about open source software.
 Their blog is somewhat of an inspiration to this one.

 [PlasticPills](https://www.youtube.com/@PlasticPills/videos) is absolutely amazing.
 They bring the HEAT when it comes to philosophy and social theory with dazzling visuals that help laymen like myself understand complex theoretical concepts from challenging people like Deleuze, Baurdrillard, Debord, Lacan, and Marx.
+Check out [How Advertising Affects Your Unconscious | Anti-Oedipus](https://www.youtube.com/watch?v=ApF23AP5HO8), and [How Capitalism Really Started | Machine God](https://www.youtube.com/watch?v=MYYG08R1bRM), and [The Culture Industry - Adorno, Horkheimer, Neomarxism and Ideology](https://www.youtube.com/watch?v=wQeHs4YVeug).
 One of these days I'm going to steal this style for distributed computing concepts.

-I also very much enjoy [Jonas Čeika](https://www.youtube.com/channel/UCSkzHxIcfoEr69MWBdo0ppg)'s work, which focuses on the connection of pop culture (mostly North American) to philosophical and social theorerical concepts.
+I also very much enjoy [Jonas Čeika](https://www.youtube.com/@jonasceikaCCK/videos)'s work, which focuses on the connection of pop culture (mostly North American) to philosophical and social theorerical concepts.
+Bangers include a [Marxist analysis of Shrek](https://www.youtube.com/watch?v=pWbaUnbo-_c), [The Late Capitalism of K-Pop](https://www.youtube.com/watch?v=J8LxORztUWY), and [American Psycho, Baudrillard and the Postmodern Condition](https://www.youtube.com/watch?v=RJfurfb5_kw)

 ## Stack